 You tend to edit the import model whenever:

-- You have previously set the Data Type incorrectly (in Sync Configuration)
+- You have set a field's Data Type incorrectly and the import job fails

-In those cases, just simply click on Edit in Storage Settings and the Import Model Editor view will be displayed.
+In those cases, click on Edit in Import Settings and the Import Model Editor view will appear.

-If you edit Google Spreadsheet Model, we don't automatically refresh the Source structure for you.
-You need to click on the Re-validate button to get the updated structure.
-But all of your current Data Type and Destination Column name will be reverted back to default.
+In the case of Google Spreadsheet imports, we do not automatically update the Source structure for you - you will need to click on the Re-validate button to get the updated structure.
+Note that this will also revert all of the column names and data types to default.

-If you edit any Database Table Model (source is either PostgreSQL, MySQL, SQL Server, BigQuery, MongoDB) or any Application Source Model (source is either Pipedrive, Zendesk, Facebook Ads), we will automatically update Source structure for you.
-If there are new columns in your Source, they will be added in Sync Configuration but left as soft-deleted.
-In order to update them in your current model, you need to manually restore them.
+In the cases of Database Table imports (from PostgreSQL, MySQL, SQL Server, BigQuery), we will automatically update the Source structure for you.
+If there are new columns in your Source, they will appear in the Sync Configuration's field list but are not enabled.
+To include them in the sync, you will need to toggle them on.